 Alex Pietrowski, Staff Writer

 In today’s America, debt is a regular part of life.
 It drives our economy and enables our culture.
 Due to the expense of higher education, rising cost of living, consumerism, and the ongoing dollar crisis, it is becoming evermore difficult to live in the United States without accruing considerable personal debt.
-Especially so for college students.
+Especially so for college students who either have student loans or are looking into student loan refinance.

 For our young adults, the American dream of prosperity has regressed to a new tradition of being unemployed or overworked, and buried under a growing mound of debt.